muratk3n/thirdwave/en/2021/06/seeing-red-arp.md

 solved the riddle of the K effect—and at the same time laid the last flower on the grave of Big Bang cosmology.

-Looking back now, especially from the standpoint of the coming chapters, we can see that if the relativists had heeded the published observations, going back a decade before their theoretical revelations, perhaps they would have decided that the universe was not necessarily exploding away from us in all directions...
+Looking back now... we can see that if the relativists had heeded the published observations, going back a decade before their theoretical revelations, perhaps they would have decided that the universe was not necessarily exploding away from us in all directions...